 Do Tuvaluan citizens need an ETIAS for every European country they visit?

-ETIAS permits Tuvaluans to travel to all 26 Schengen member states from 2021:
+ETIAS permits Tuvaluans to travel to all 26 Schengen member states from late 2022:

 - EU Schengen